English Church Architecture.

-This village and this building (shown above, from the south) should not be confused with Earl Soham and its similarly dedicated church, just eight miles to the east.
-Both buildings, as it happens, have good Perpendicular towers and hammerbeam nave roofs, but the church here is pseudo-cruciform in plan (see Appendix 3 for a definition of this term as used here), with transepts leading into the eastern end of the nave, and its hammerbeam nave roof, though of single rather than double type, is not only better than its counterpart at Earl Soham, but is also one of a suite which covers besides, the chancel and both transepts.
-The transept roofs are now largely Victorian, albeit still good pieces of carpentry, but the nave and chancel roofs are essentially late fifteenth century work, like the W. tower and nave clerestory.
-The rest of the church is earlier - thirteenth century (Early English) in the case of a single lancet to the chancel and the two, possibly re-set, Y-traceried windows to the S. transept, which probably also date some of the building’s basic masonry, and early fourteenth century (Decorated) in the case of most other windows and the crossing arches (though probably not the porch - see below).
+This village and this building should not be confused with Earl Soham and its similarly dedicated church, just eight miles to the east.
+Both buildings, as it happens, have good Perpendicular towers and hammerbeam nave roofs, but the church here is pseudo-cruciform in plan (that is, it has transepts but no true crossing), with transepts leading into the eastern end of the nave, and its hammerbeam nave roof, though of single rather than double type, is not only better than its counterpart at Earl Soham, but is also one of a suite of good roofs that cover besides the chancel and both transepts.
+The transept roofs are now largely Victorian, although still good examples of carpentry, but the nave and chancel roofs are essentially late fifteenth century work, like the W. tower and nave clerestory.
+The nave and chancel themselves are earlier - thirteenth century (Early English) in the case of some of the building's basic masonry to judge from the single lancet in the chancel and the two, possibly re-set, Y-traceried windows to the S. transept, and early fourteenth century (Decorated) in the case of the crossing arches and most of the other windows.
 The building is best considered in approximate date order, with the outside and inside examined together.

 Earl Stonham is an aisleless church, notwithstanding the fact that it has a clerestory, with wide transepts and a S. porch.
-The chancel N. wall is pierced to the west by the lancet already mentioned (and shown in the photograph of the church from the northeast, below left), and the two Y-traceried windows, the first much larger than the second, light the S. transept from the south and east respectively.
-These are probably survivals from an earlier building on this site, for which the date could be the mid to late twelfth century.
+The N. wall of the chancel is pierced to the west by the lancet just mentioned (and shown in the photograph of the church from the northeast, below left), while the two Y-traceried windows, the first much larger than the second, light the S. transept from the south and east respectively.
+These were presumably part of an earlier building on this site, along with parts of the surviving walls.

-The chancel E. window - like the (probably re-set) N. transept N. window (illustrated left) - is three-light, with thin trefoils and secondary subarcuation above trefoil-cusped outer lights, and a much larger trefoil in the head, above a cinquefoil-cusped central light.
-The N. and S. chancel walls are each pierced towards the east by a cusped Y-traceried window with the appearance of c.
-1300, while recessed internally in the S. wall of the sanctuary, there is a double piscina in a Decorated style that seems to predate the ogee, and a double sedilia immediately to the west, formed from the lowered sill of one of the windows just described, with the seats separated by the recumbent form of a dog (now headless).
+The chancel E. window - like the (probably re-set) N. transept N. window (illustrated left) - is three-light, with thin trefoils and secondary subarcuation above trefoil-cusped outer lights, and a much larger trefoil in the apex.
+The N. and walls are each pierced by a cusped Y-traceried window commensurate with c.
+1300, while recessed internally in the S. wall of the sanctuary, there is a double piscina in Decorated style that seems to predate the general appearance of the ogee, c.
+1315.
+A double sedilia immediately to the west has been formed from the lowered sill of one of the windows just described, with the seats separated by the recumbent dog (now headless).

-However, to turn at last to the roofs and, in particular, the nave roof (illustrated right, from the west, and in the thumbnail left, from the east)), this is a most handsome piece of mediaeval woodwork, constructed in ten bays.
-A description of this complicated structure is probably best enumerated:
+However, to turn at last to the roofs and, in particular, the nave roof (seen right, from the west), this is a most handsome piece of mediaeval woodwork, constructed in ten bays.
+A description of its complicated structure is probably best enumerated:

-Thus this is an exceptionally rich and complex piece of carpentry, that was considered by Pevsner to be “without hesitation... the most beautiful single-hammerbeam roof in England”, which is an accolade indeed.
+This is thus an exceptionally rich and complex piece of carpentry, which was considered by Pevsner in the original edition of The Buildings of England: Suffolk (1961) to be 'without hesitation... the most beautiful single-hammerbeam roof in England', which was an accolade indeed.
 The chancel roof (shown below left, from the west) has carved wall plates with open tracery running longitudinally above, and more elaborate tracery above the hammerbeams and collars.
 The transept roofs have simply carved wall plates, openwork tracery above the hammerbeams, and hammerposts supporting braces arched directly to the ridge.
-Insofar as one can tell from the ground, the N. transept roof looks entirely renewed, but the S. transept roof appears merely restored.
+Insofar as one can tell from the ground, the N. transept roof looks entirely renewed, but the S. transept roof appears merely to have been restored.

-The octagonal pulpit (below right) is another beautiful piece of woodwork, which dates, according to the church guide, from the reign of James II (reigned 1685-88 only).
-This is is decorated with two and a half tiers of panelling, the lowest with fielded panels featuring central protuberances in squares, the next with the usual round arches, here more than usually well carved, and the top half-tier, with vine leaves and birds inside a castellated surround.
+The octagonal pulpit (below right) is another beautiful piece of woodwork, which dates, according to notes in the church, from the reign of James II (reigned 1685-88 only).
+This is decorated with two and a half tiers of panelling, the lowest with fielded panels featuring central protuberances in squares, the next with the usual round arches, here more than usually well carved, and the top half-tier, with vine leaves and birds inside a castellated surround.
 The choir stalls in the chancel with the symbols of the Evangelists on the ends are only Victorian, but the ones behind are old, with defaced figures and traceried backs.
-The church contains no monuments of significance but there are various fragments of wall paintings in evidence, most notably the remains of a “Doom” painting (shown in the photograph of the nave roof above), in its usual place over the chancel arch.
+The church contains no monuments of significance but there are various fragments of wall paintings in evidence, most notably the remains of a 'Doom' painting (seen in the photograph of the nave roof above), in its usual place over the chancel arch.